 (CNN) — You can't visit Siem Reap and not see Angkor Wat.
-But nor should you neglect the other parts of town, which do so much to add to the charm and allure of this historical area.
+But you should not neglect the other parts of town, which do add to the charm and allure of this historical part of Cambodia.

-From jungle adventures to vibrant culture to legendary nightlife, here are 10 of Siem Reap's essential experiences, besides the famous temples.
+From jungle adventures to vibrant culture to great nightlife, here are 10 of Siem Reap's essential experiences besides the famous temples:

 1. Visit the Angkor temples